-A wildly inventive and unashamedly British affair, Strickland’s latest film mixes tacky nineteen seventies aesthetics with several workplaces – a department store, a personal loans company and a washing machine repair firm.
-Department store Dentley & Soper is run on a series of arcane regulations, obedience to the seemingly arbitrary rules for conduct of personnel at Waingel’s Bank is encouraged by smarmy middle management types Stash and Clive (Julian Barrett and Steve Oram) while washing machine repair firm Slaverton’s Wash insists any personnel who mend their own machines must do so on the firm’s books.
+A wildly inventive and unashamedly British affair, Strickland’s latest film mixes tacky 1970s aesthetics with several workplaces – a large clothing store, a personal loans company and a washing machine repair firm.
+Clothing emporium Dentley & Soper is run on a series of arcane regulations, obedience to the seemingly arbitrary rules for conduct of personnel at Waingel’s Bank is encouraged by smarmy middle management types Stash and Clive (Julian Barrett and Steve Oram) while washing machine repair firm Slaverton’s Wash insists any personnel who mend their own machines must do so on the firm’s books.

-The is a film constructed on the template used in many horror films, although whether the film is a horror movie as such rather than a very strange and stylish arthouse movie is open to debate.
+Although the film is constructed on the portmanteau template used in many horror films, whether it’s a horror movie as such rather than a very strange and stylish arthouse movie is open to debate.
 Loosely linked narratives are woven around serial characters – Waingel’s employee Sheila (Marianne Jean-Baptiste), Slaverton’s repair man Reg Speaks (Leo Bill) and his fiancée Babs (Hayley Squires).
 Each of them one way or another in turn acquires the dress.
 Sheila is a middle-aged wife whose husband has left her and whose adult son is living at home.
 She wants the dress to impress potential blind dates.
 Reg is given the item to wear on his drunken stag night and Babs stumbles upon the garment in their home.

 The dress seems to possess a life of its own, moving along floors, slinking under doors, hovering in domestic spaces, causing washing machines to break down when it’s put in a load and occasionally even hurling itself at people.
 It also appears in some bizarre dreams and causes its wearers to develop nasty chest rashes.